7. Create Observation Tables

 -

-Set the training observation table as follows:
+Set the table as follows:

-- Description: "Credit Default Observations for training ranging from 2019 to 2023."
+- Description: "Credit Default Observations for training up to Sept 2024."

 - Purpose: Training